OpenFn/docs/docs/cli.md

   - `configuration`: (optional) Specifies the configuration file associated with the job
-  - `data` (optional): An object that contains any pre-populate data that should be passed to the job (this will be overriden by keys in previous state).
+  - `data` (optional): An object that contains any pre-populate data that should be passed to the job (this will be overridden by keys in the previous state).
   - `adaptor` (required): Specifies the adaptor used for the job (version optional)
   - `expression` (required): Specifies the JavaScript file associated with the